RickyRush/NSM-Engineer/Kibana.md

 Here we can verify the templates we just loaded by running the above query.
 We won't see any data in Kibana yet because Logstash is not installed.

 ---
 After finishing installing the remaining services, we need to create an index pattern.
 This is done via Kibana GUI (management > stack management > index patterns > create index pattern).
 Index pattern name `ecs-suricata-*` Select @timestamp.
-Select next and your index is created.
+Select create index and return to index patterns.

 We need to create the following indexes:
 `ecs-suricata-*`
 `ecs-zeek-*`
+`fsf-*`